vocodedev/vocode-core/contributing.md

 If you are working on an issue, please assign to yourself!
 And please keep issues as modular/focused as possible.

+We've marked the issues that we would love folks to work on first with 'good first issue': https://github.com/vocodedev/vocode-python/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22

 ### 🙋Getting Help

 We are in the process of making it as easy as possible to contribute but we completely understand if you run into issues.